GravityKit/gravity-forms-zero-spam/readme.txt

 = 1.4.3 on October 10, 2024 =

 * Tweak: Changed the text domain for strings to `gravity-forms-zero-spam` to match the plugin slug
+* Fixed: Use GMT time for spam summary email reports to make sure the report is sent at the correct time

 = 1.4.2 on October 10, 2024 =